humbertovnavarro/TwitchDiscordConnector/README.md

 You can use regex by adding a "custom" key that is an array of regular expressions.
 A catch all regex is shown above.

-Install packages with npm install
-Rename config.example.json to config.json
-Edit config.json to suit your needs run with  npm run start